hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/interfaces.ecc-tlcc-channel.md

 # Ledger Enclave - FPC Stub Secure Channel Module

-_This is a feature of (post-MVP) "Full" FPC and not part of the MVP FPC "light" variant._
+_This is a feature of (post-MVP) "Full" FPC and not part of the MVP FPC Lite variant._

 This document describes the external APIs, the properties and the high-level design of the module implementing a secure channel between